Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 #### CORE CODE NEW FEATURES AND UPDATES

 ###### UPDATES
+- [x] completed keybinds subsystem
+- [ ] `functions_install.sh`: Fix verbosity mode and avoid proceeding to installation if no program is selected.
 - [~] `functions_install.sh`, `functions_uninstall.sh`, `functions_common.sh`: Create headers and comments in auxiliary functions
-- [ ] `data_common.sh`, `install.sh`: Fusion key of permissions + installationtype in `data_common.sh` table to generify the permissions of the installation. --> Rf common code
+- [ ] `data_common.sh`, `install.sh`: Fusion key of permissions + installationtype in `data_common.sh` table to generify the permissions of the installation. --> Delete the permission bit and "guess" needed permissions from the installationtype
+- [ ] `data_features.sh`, `data_common.sh`: move each readme line for every feature to the corresponding feature
+       data in data_features.sh with its own variableschema for every feature such as FEATURE_readmeline.
+       Also, define FEATURE_featurename and FEATURE_description for each feature (moving values from common data tables), and use them to compose the definition of FEATURE_readmeline
+- [ ] `functions_common.sh`: set_flag_from_feature function
+- [ ] `functions_common.sh`: get_flag_from_feature function
+- [ ] `functions_common.sh`: refactor auto help and auto readme
 - [ ] `install.sh`: register openoffice file associations --> Need to add different filetypes for different .desktop launchers
 - [ ] `data_features.sh`, `data_common.sh`: Migrate initialization commands from .bashrc to .profile redefining a bash_functions to a bash_profilefunctions, so they are installed in .profile.
 Define auxiliar var for that PATH
+- [ ] all: unset or set to local variables that are needed only locally

 ###### NEW FEATURES
-- [ ] `install.sh`: Move favorites subsystem and keybinding subsystem initializations to `~/.profile`, so it is not executed each time we create a terminal. --> Create another variable type for indirect expansion for features in .profile
+- [ ] `install.sh`: Move favorites subsystem and keybinding subsystem initializations to `~/.profile`, so it is not executed each time we create a terminal. --> Create another variable type for indirect expansion for features in .profile. program add_bash_initialization or refactor add bash function to handle .profile with an argument
 - [ ] `install.sh`, `uninstall.sh`: Program traps to intercept signals and respond against them.
 Show a warning when trying to stop a process in the middle of a critical operation like apt-get or dpkg.
 - [ ] `install.sh`, `uninstall.sh`: Add npm packagemanager installationtype
 - [ ] `install.sh`, `uninstall.sh`, `customizer.sh`: [Autocompletion features](https://stuff-things.net/2016/05/11/bash-autocompletion/#:~:text=BASH%20autocompletion%20is%20a%20system,to%20complete%20filenames%20and%20paths.&text=You%20can%20override%20this%20behavior,a%20list%20of%20possible%20completions) # https://tldp.org/LDP/abs/html/tabexpansion.html